rdking/ClassicJS/README.md

 This is a library designed to provide fully privileged member support to ES6 classes.
 This means you get the full treatment of the access specifiers you may have become accustomed to when using lanugages like C#, Java, & C++.
 You get all of this without losing support for any of the existing language features.

 ## Features
+* Hard Version: No ability to leak private member names, but slower.
+Documented below.
+* Fast Version: Faster, but less elegant syntax, and private member names can be leaked.
+See the [README.md](./fast/README.md) in the "./fast" directory for the differences.
 * Private & Protected members on instances, even when Proxy-wrapped.
 * Private static & Protected Static members on Classic constructors.
 * Static constructor function.